toraritte/software-licensing-a-primer/software-license-primer.md

 In this context, the intended meaning was "freedom", as in "freedom of users".
 </div>

+### 2.1 Brief history of the software license landscape
+#### 1992

+The growth of the World Wide Web gains momentum and becomes more widely available.

+#### 1996

+The commercialization of the web begins with great success and huge gains.

+#### 1998

+In a move unprecented at the time from a software company, Netscape releases the source code of its high market-share web browser.
+This event becomes the catalyst to a group of technologists, who have been advocating a more pragmatic approach to the Free Software Foundation's principles, to create the Open Source Initiative.
+The new organization's focus is to promulgate "_the practical benefits of free software_"[@roads-and-bridges] without "_the ideological and confrontational connotations of the term_"[@open-source-movement-wiki].
 #### 2.3.1 Common ground

 Both **free software** and **open source software** do roughly mean the same: